 Why the BSP Matters

 It’s believed by many that the Betfair Starting Price is, in essence, more democratic than the traditional Starting Price.
 This is because the market is set by real people, deciding what prices they’re willing to offer and what prices other people are willing to take.
-There is no over-round in the same way as there is with normal SPs, because the punters using the Betfair exchange aren’t building themselves a profit into their prices.
+There is no over-round in the same way as there is with normal SPs, because the punters using the Betfair exchange aren’t building themselves a net win into their prices.

 Betfair as a company doesn’t make money in the same way that fixed odds bookmakers do.
 With a fixed odds bookie, they’ll built their margin into their prices, whereas Betfair charges commission on winning bets.
 This obviously works out better for the punters using the service and is reflected in the Betfair Starting Price.
 It gives a much purer idea of what a horse’s actual odds are compared to the Starting Price.